 ### Email Headers and Message Format

-Message headers, MIME structure, and basic formatting rules help inboxes parse and trust an email.
+Message headers, MIME structure, and basic formatting rules help inboxes read, display, and trust an email.

-Email is not only the visible design.
+An email is more than the design people see.
 Every message has headers and a body.
-Headers carry information such as From, To, Subject, Date, Message-ID, Reply-To, List-Unsubscribe, DKIM signatures, and routing details.
+Headers include information such as From, To, Subject, Date, Message-ID, Reply-To, List-Unsubscribe, DKIM signatures, and routing details.

-Inbox providers expect messages to follow internet message format rules.
-If headers are missing, duplicated in the wrong way, too large, or misleading, delivery can suffer even when the design looks fine.
+Inbox providers expect each message to follow internet message format rules.
+Delivery can suffer if headers are missing, duplicated incorrectly, too large, or misleading, even when the email design looks correct.

 Important headers should be clear and consistent.
 The From header should identify the sender.
 The Subject should describe the message honestly.
-The Date and Message-ID should exist.
-The Reply-To should point to a real inbox when replies matter.
+The Date and Message-ID should be present.
+The Reply-To should use a real inbox when replies matter.

-MIME is the structure that lets one email contain different parts, such as HTML, plain text, images, attachments, and tracking elements.
-A healthy marketing email usually has a clear HTML body and, where supported by the sending system, a plain-text version.
+MIME defines the structure that lets one email contain different parts, such as HTML, plain text, images, attachments, and tracking elements.
+A healthy marketing email usually has a clear HTML body and, when the sending system supports it, a plain-text version.

-HTML email should be simple and resilient.
-Some email clients block images, ignore certain CSS, clip very large messages, or render the same layout differently.
-That is why testing on desktop and mobile matters.
+HTML email should be simple and reliable.
+Some email clients block images, ignore certain CSS, clip very large messages, or display the same layout differently.
+Test each email on desktop and mobile before sending.

-Message format is not a substitute for permission or authentication.
-It is a baseline.
+Message format does not replace permission or authentication.
+It is a baseline requirement.
 A well-formatted unwanted email can still go to spam, but a badly formatted wanted email may be rejected or displayed poorly.

-1. Use a recognizable From name and From email.
+1. Use a From name and From email that recipients can recognize.

-2. Write a subject line that matches the actual message.
+2. Write a subject line that accurately describes the message content.

-4. Keep images useful and avoid putting important text only inside an image.
+4. Use images only when they help the message, and do not put important text only inside an image.

-5. Send a test email and open it in at least one desktop inbox and one mobile inbox.
+5. Send a test email.
+Open the test email in at least one desktop inbox and one mobile inbox.

-6. For deliverability troubleshooting, inspect the original headers and check From, Reply-To, Message-ID, SPF, DKIM, DMARC, and List-Unsubscribe results.
+6. For deliverability troubleshooting, inspect the original headers.
+Check that From, Reply-To, Message-ID, SPF, DKIM, DMARC, and List-Unsubscribe results are present and match the expected sender information.

-7. If an email delivery service reports a message-format error, fix the header, MIME, HTML, or size issue before retrying a large send.
+7. If an email delivery service reports a message-format error, fix the reported header, MIME, HTML, or size problem before you retry a large send.

-- The visible email is only one part of the message.
+- The visible email content is only one part of the full message.

 - Headers help inboxes understand sender identity, routing, authentication, and unsubscribe behavior.

-- Message-ID, Date, From, To, and Subject should be valid and not duplicated incorrectly.
+- Message-ID, Date, From, To, and Subject should be valid and should not be duplicated incorrectly.

-- Subject lines and display names should not mislead people.
+- Subject lines and display names should not mislead recipients.

-- Large or messy HTML can display poorly and may trigger clipping in some inboxes.
+- Large or messy HTML can display poorly and may be clipped in some inboxes.

 - Use [One-Click Unsubscribe and Opt-Outs](https://mailrith.com/guides/one-click-unsubscribe.md) to understand unsubscribe headers.